axiom-data-science/portal-docs/DataScenarios.rst

 Data Scenarios
 ##############

-With the new version of the ESM you can save a collection of data from different sensors and visualize them together for comparison and analysis.
-The ESM calls these collections "data scenarios," and they are accessed by clicking on the scenarios button |scenarios_button_icon| near the top right corner of the blue toolbar along the top of the window.
+You can save a collection of data from different sensors and visualize them together for comparison and analysis.
+These collections are called "data scenarios," and they are accessed by clicking on the scenarios button |scenarios_button_icon| near the top right corner of the blue toolbar along the top of the window.

 .. _viewing-an-existing-scenario: